Emergency Planning and Crisis Response

 - Building entry forbidden until public safety officials arrive and give the “all clear.”

-- Exposed or contaminated people will be kept separate from the rest of school population, and directed to wash with soap and water.
+- Exposed or contaminated people will be kept separate from the rest of school population, and directed to wash with water.

 - If possible, alternative clothing for exposed individuals will be provided and contaminated clothing will be removed and sealed in plastic bags.